 I know to feel accepted, we want to compartmentalize ourselves to give us an identity.
 I remember back in high school; kids would always try to do this even if we didn’t agree with the label.
 The jock, nerds, art crew, the goths, losers, bad boys-girls, etc. If you feel like putting yourself into a category, then go right ahead.
 I guess you have to ask what do want if you place yourself in this position?
 I realize this is a little cliché, but variety is the spice of life.
 For me, I try to help folks because growing up with this condition, but never really knowing what was going on, why was I bullied a lot?
 I believe the article is really compelling and thought provoking.
 I say you be you.
 Embrace what God has created in you.
 I invite you to join the Human Race, it’s an interesting club.

-This is a pen name due to legal reasons.
+My real name is Christopher Wheat, Xander is my pen name.
 I really am an educator and writer.
 I do have Asperger's Syndrome.
 My goal is to establish a platform for the book I've written about the discrimination I faced at the hands of my former employer.